 Chosen Foods Avocado Oil

-Avocado oil is my oil of choice in most of my cooking due its healthy properties and ease of use.
+Avocado oil is my oil of choice in most of my cooking due to its healthy properties and ease of use.
 I love coconut oil too but our house is often cold throughout the year and my laziness sets it (I’ve broken spoons trying to get that stuff out!).

 Like olive oil, avocado oil is super high in monounsaturated fatty acids which are known to reduce heart disease risk.
 Common vegetable oils such as canola are highly processed, inflammatory, and lack beneficial omega 3 fatty acids.